Huron Feast of the Dead: Mortuary customs in the Pre-Contact era

-In the twelfth and thirteenth centuries, Wyandot communities rapidly expanded in population and in the territory they occupied.
+In the twelfth and thirteenth centuries, Wendat communities rapidly expanded in population and in the territory they occupied.
 Settlements were small compared to later standards and their ossuaries were small.
 Ceremonies were carried out independently as each village would separately rebury their dead when they moved.
 In contrast to later examples, no ossuary ever held more than thirty individuals.
 The survivors left modest grave offerings made of non-durable materials.
-Burials were communal, a characteristic that persisted as other aspects of Wyandot culture changed.
+Burials were communal, a characteristic that persisted as other aspects of Wendat culture changed.

-By the 1500s Wyandot population growth began to stabilize.
+By the 1500s Wendat population growth began to stabilize.
 With this demographic change, well before European arrival, the traditional mortuary customs started evolving into what are more recognizable as Feasts of the Dead.
 With the increase of population, it became the norm to wait for a period of several years between the first and the second burial.
 This change considerably increased the size of the ossuaries, as the extended period meant that graves held several hundred individuals.

-Huron communities changed the location of their village every ten to fifteen years.
+Wendat communities changed the location of their village every ten to fifteen years.
 They believed that they had to protect their dead when they moved, and they started to rebury them every time a large village migrated.
-The ceremonies occurred at the end of the winter months, before the Huron had to undertake tasks associated with agriculture and spring hunting.
+The ceremonies occurred at the end of the winter months, before the Wendat had to undertake tasks associated with agriculture and spring hunting.
 The symbolism of the end of winter and start of spring fit into their beliefs that separated the living and the dead.

 By the period when the Wyandot migrated to Wendake (on the south shore of Georgian Bay in modern-day Simcoe and Grey counties in Ontario), these mortuary rituals came to represent the unity and friendship of Wyandot bands.
 Multiple villages would gather together for combined ceremonies and to exchange gifts.
 The exchange of gifts and the symbolism of a united burial ground became defining elements of the Feasts of the Dead.

 Gabriel Sagard, a French missionary writing in the 1620s, described the purpose of the rituals:

 "By means of these ceremonies and gatherings they contract new unions and friendships amongst themselves, saying that, just as the bones of their deceased relatives and friends are gathered together and united in one place, so also they themselves ought during their lives to live all together in the same unity and harmony, like good kinsmen and friends."

 These ceremonies of remembrance and celebration fostered a sense of community among the people.
 They continued as an important community building practice through the seventeenth century.